-- Moodle -If you are unable to download the question paper or experience other forms of technical difficulty accessing the course, contact the Moodle helpdesk at moodlehelp@uis.cam.ac.uk.
+- Technical issues during your exam If you have technical difficulties during the exam that are unrelated to Moodle or Inspera, you should do your best to resolve these and take screenshots or photos of the display on your screen as evidence of the incident.
+If you are able to resolve the issues and return to your work, you will still need to submit on time.
+After the exam, you should send any evidence you documented to your College Tutor and Tutorial Office, with an explanation of what occurred. - Moodle If you are unable to download the question paper or experience other forms of technical difficulty accessing the course, contact the Moodle helpdesk at moodlehelp@uis.cam.ac.uk.
 The helpdesk is monitored Monday to Saturday, 9am to 5pm BST.
-If the query is urgent before 9am, do not wait until 9am to inform the helpdesk of urgent issues but rather email them at any time so that the helpdesk will be aware when it opens. - If you have difficulties submitting your work at the end of the exam, email your file to onlineexams@admin.cam.ac.uk.
+If the query is outside of these hours, email them at any time so the helpdesk will be aware when it opens. - If you have difficulties submitting your work at the end of the exam, email your file to onlineexams@admin.cam.ac.uk.
 You will receive an automated response which you should consider as confirmation of receipt.
-This should be done to demonstrate completion within the upload period and avoid any penalties. - Further guidance can be found on page 6 of the Student Guide to exams taken on Moodle - Inspera If you encounter difficulties accessing the exam via the Inspera portal, or if you have interruptions to your internet connection whilst finishing your exam in the Inspera portal, there will be technical support available on site. - Further guidance can be found on pages 7 of the Student Guide to exams taken on Inspera.
+You may continue trying to submit to Moodle for up to 30 minutes and the above email will demonstrate completion within the upload period. - Further guidance can be found on How to use Moodle for exams - Inspera -The Inspera Integrity Browser software must be downloaded onto the device you will be using for your exams before you arrive for your first exam.
+Inspera should be tested before you arrive at your exam to ensure the software works as intended before your exam day.
+You can do this in your own time.
+There will also be an opportunity to do this in-person at a Student Bootcamp where members of the central exams team will be available to help. - If you encounter difficulties accessing the exam via the Inspera portal, or if you have interruptions to your internet connection whilst finishing your exam in the Inspera portal, there will be technical support available on site. - Further guidance can be found on Using Inspera for your Exams.